vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 As the name suggests, we learn seven languages in seven weeks. *Learn* might be a stretch.
 It's more of a tour of seven languages.
 But that's the whole point of the book — the intention is *not* to make you an expert in each language.

 We start with a new language each week.
-Each language has a dedicated chapter split into 5 sections:
+Each language has a dedicated chapter split into five sections:

 1. An introduction to the language.
 2. Day 1 - an introduction to the language's syntax (this is not the focal point), design features and new concepts.
 These